daviddias/thesis-project-bootstrap.istecni.co/README.md

 A LaTeX project template for your awesome Thesis Project (using Springer theme, requested  by IST).

-I've been known as a "productivity freak" for some years know and when I started writting my thesis, it really annoyed me how the tools seemed old and brokwn, the process was old, there was no better practices around and all the documentation I found on the web wasn't cohesive.
+I've been known as a "productivity freak" for some years know and when I started writing my thesis, it really annoyed me how the tools seemed old and broken, the process was old, there was no better practices around and all the documentation I found on the web wasn't cohesive.

 So, hoping that I could save someone else's time, I've been compiling this `bootstrap template`, sharing what worked as best for me.
 This template is dedicated to the first part of the thesis (project), I hope to have something for the full thesis when I do it :)